 The Warriors, who don't have any draft picks next year, got three first-round talents to bolster their bench.
 And the trio of rookies expressed pleasure at landing with a franchise on the upswing.
 They all came about as a result of waiting for other chips to fall and pouncing when the opportunity presented itself.

 Myers said the Warriors are taking the same approach with free agency.
-They have only the midlevel exception to offer, and
+They have only the midlevel exception to offer, and they can use only part of it without going into luxury-tax territory.
+So the Warriors can't get into a bidding war.

 The salary cap for last season was $58 million, and the luxury tax threshold began at $70.3 million.
 The limits for 2012-13, being figured out now, probably won't differ by much.
 So the Warriors will have only about $4 million to work with before getting into luxury-tax zone.